EgorlandiaxTsar/WebSurfer/README.md

 # WebSurfer Search Engine
 ## Description
 WebSurfer is a search engine made on Java with Spring Boot framework.
 It has 3 pages: Statistics, Management and Search.
-The statistics page is used to monitor the engine status, the management page is used to control the indexing process and the search page is used to search through all sites or, optionally, through one selected site.
+The statistics page is used to monitor the engine status, the management page is used to control the indexing process, and the search page is used to search through all sites or, optionally, through one selected site.
 The indexing algorithm is based on lemma and indexes, it extracts text from pages and transforms it in lemmas, which, technically, are just normal word forms, then with lemmas and pages the algorithm creates indexes, which are the connections between pages and lemmas.
 The search algorithm uses these lemmas and indexes to find the most relevant results.
 WebSurfer is well optimized and uses multithreading to maximize the productivity. **NOTE**: this search engine works only with cyrillic letters.
 ## Technologies
 The following technologies were used in this project:
 - Java (**v11.0.7**)